ElmaddinAsger/MC_Disney-CMP-Playground/README.md

+#This project is shared here to be re-read, learnt and reinforced by writing from scratch more than once.
 This is a Compose Multiplatform project targeting Android, iOS.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.